 To obtain the currency needed to repay loans, the borrowing country can sell and export goods to the lending country.
 Or, the government can convert its revenues into foreign currency.

-Government debt health indicators
+Sovereign debt health indicators

 An essential indicator of a country’s economic health and debt level is the debt-to-GDP ratio.
 A high debt-to-GDP ratio indicates a higher risk of default.

-Korea, Hong Kong, and Russia are some countries with a debt to GDP ratio of less than 40% in 2019.
+Korea, Hong Kong, and Russia are some countries with a debt-to-GDP ratio of less than 40% in 2019.
 Meanwhile, countries like Greece and Italy have a debt to GDP ratios of more than 100%.
 You can access the data sovereign rating indicators from Standard and Poor’s.

 However, high ratios may not always be bad.
 Some countries with more stable economies have a high tolerance for the risk of default.
 For example, even though the United States has a high debt-to-GDP ratio of 111.95%, it is offset by a strong US economy.